canonical/opensearch-operator/docs/explanation/index.md

 For a deeper understanding of monitoring in Charmed OpenSearch, see the [Monitoring](explanation-monitoring) explanation page.

-Overview of our approach to testing Charmed OpenSearch is summarised in the [](explanation-software-testing) page.
+Overview of our approach to testing Charmed OpenSearch is summarized in the [](explanation-software-testing) page.

 ## Security